Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model

-As described in sect. \ref{sec:method} , due to the selection of the $J/\psi$ production processes in the simulation, the bias factor is introduced when comparing the results with experimental data.
-The bias factors for the $J/\psi$ $y$ and $p_{\rm T}$ distributions are presented in Fig.\ref{fig:B_Ecm}.
-It is shown that at a given energy the former is larger than the latter.
+As described in sect. \ref{sec:method}, due to the especial selection of the $J/\psi$ production processes in the simulation, the bias factor is introduced when comparing the simulation with experimental data.
+The energy dependence of the bias factors introduced, respectively, for the $J/\psi$ $y$ and $p_{\rm T}$ distributions are presented in Fig. \ref{fig:B_Ecm}.
+It is shown that at a given energy the former one is larger than the latter one.
 In addition, for both cases the bias factor slightly decreases with energy.
 In order to guide the eyes, we parameterize the dependence of $B$ on energy with a fit function $B=a+b\textrm{ln}(\sqrt{s}/\textrm{TeV})$, where $a$ and $b$ are free parameters.
 The fitted curves are also presented in the figure.
-The upper (lower) panel of Fig.\ref{fig:TotalNum_Ecm} shows the $J/\psi$ $p_{\rm T}$-integrated (total) inclusive cross sections as a function of $\sqrt{s}$ in the forward rapidity region.
-It is observed that the simulation from the PACIAE model is in a good agreement with the experimental data.
-Moreover, there is a steady increase of the cross sections when the collision energy increases.
-At a given energy, the total cross section is about a factor of 1.5 larger than the $p_{\rm T}$-integrated one.
+The upper (lower) panel in Fig. \ref{fig:TotalNum_Ecm} shows the $J/\psi$ rapidity differential (total) inclusive cross sections as a function of $\sqrt{s}$ in the forward rapidity region.
+It is observed that the simulations from the PACIAE model are in a good agreement with the experimental data.
+Moreover, there is a steady increase of the cross sections with the increasing collision energy.
+At a given energy, the total cross section is about a factor of 1.5 larger than the rapidity differential one.